 These factors combined with your age and vaccination status help us to identify your risk level.

 Support for long-term health conditions & disabilities

-If you have a long-term health condition or a disability, there are a range of articles in our Disability support section that explain how our services can support you during your time at King's.
+If you have a long-term health condition or a disability, there are a range of articles in our Disability support category that explain how our services can support you during your time at King's.